-In this quantum physics introduction for beginners we will explain quantum physics, also called quantum mechanics, in simple terms.
-Quantum physics is possibly the most fascinating part of physics there is.
+In this quantum physics introduction for beginners, we will explain quantum physics, also called quantum mechanics, in simple terms.
+Quantum physics is possibly the most fascinating part of physics that exists.
 It is the amazing physics that becomes relevant for small particles, where the so-called classical physics is no longer valid.
 Where classical mechanics describes the movement of sufficiently big particles, and everything is deterministic, we can only determine probabilities for the movement of very small particles, and we call the corresponding theory quantum mechanics.

-You may have heard Einsteins saying “Der Alte würfelt nicht” which translated to English roughly means “God does not roll dice”.
+You may have heard Einsteins saying, “Der Alte würfelt nicht” which roughly means “God does not roll dice”.
 Well, even geniuses can be wrong.
 Again, quantum mechanics is not deterministic, but we can in general only determine probabilities.
-Since we are used to fairly big objects in our everyday life, quantum mechanics and its laws may at first seem strange and quantum theory is often considered to be complex.
-But for example electrons and photons are sufficiently small that quantum physics is needed, and on this website we will show you that understanding the basics of quantum physics is easy and fun.
+Since we are used to reasonably big objects in our everyday life, quantum mechanics and its laws may initially seem strange and quantum theory is often considered complex.
+But for example, electrons and photons are sufficiently small that quantum physics is needed, and on this website, we will show you that understanding the basics of quantum physics is easy and fun.

 a) Classical bullets

 Consider first a machine gun that fires bullets to a wall.
-Between the wall and the machine gun there is another wall that has two parallel slits that are big enough to easily allow a bullet to pass through them.
+Between the wall and the machine gun, another wall has two parallel slits that are big enough to easily allow a bullet to pass through them.
 To make the experiment interesting, we take a “bad” machine gun that has a lot of spread.
 This means it sometimes shoots through the first slit and sometimes through the second, and sometimes it hits the intermediate wall.